 |Bourbon side:||Alliance side:|

 |Duke of Burgundy||Marlborough|

 The battle of Oudenaarde was brought about by the French conquest of Brugge and Gent.
 Since 7 July 1708 the whole French army was in a position west of the Dender near Aalst.
 Its strategic goal was to conquer the whole of Flanders.
+(I.e. the province Flanders west of the Schelde and Dender.)
 This should be achieved by preventing the alliance from crossing the Dender.
 The French could then besiege Oudenaarde and Menin, and so complete the conquest of Flanders.
-They had already blockaded Oudenaarde in expectance of a siege.
+They had already blockaded Oudenaarde in the expectation of a siege.

 The failure to capture Lessines forced the French to choose between lifting the siege of Oudenaarde or attacking the allied army at Lessines.
 They decided to lift the siege and retreat across the Scheldt by bridging at Gavere, north of Oudenaarde.

 A side-effect of the capture of Gent and Brugge became visible.
 Forces under Berwick and Eugen were moving to the Spanish Netherlands.
 In their new positions Eugen's cavalry was now far closer to Marlborough's forces, then Berwick was to Burgundy's.
 Eugen arrived in Marlborough's army in advance of his troops and together they decided to strike at Vendome's communications with Lille.

 The allied plan involved crossing the Scheldt near Oudenaarde and positioning themselves between Vendome and Lille.
 This would force the French either to do battle, or to give up Gent and Brugge.
 At 01:00 AM on the 11th Cadogan left Lessines and marched to Oudenaarde.
 Marlborough followed him at 7:00 AM with the rest of the army.